ibm-cloud-docs/cloud-object-storage/libraries/go.md

 The {{site.data.keyword.cos_full}} SDK for Go is comprehensive, and has features and capabilities not described in this guide.
 For detailed class and method documentation [see the Go Docs](https://ibm.github.io/ibm-cos-sdk-go/).
 Source code can be found in the [GitHub repository](https://github.com/IBM/ibm-cos-sdk-go).

 ## Getting the SDK
 Use `go get` to retrieve the SDK to add it to your GOPATH workspace, or project's Go module dependencies.
 The SDK requires a minimum version of Go 1.9 and maximum version of Go 1.11.
-Future Go versions will be supported once our quality control process has been completed.
+Future versions of Go will be supported once our quality control process has been completed.

 ```
 go get github.com/IBM/ibm-cos-sdk-go